WoDauKuro/ChatGKS/README.md

-# LLM RAG Chatbot for Church Organization
+# LLM RAG Chatbot for God's Kingdom Society

 An AI-powered chatbot for the God's Kingdom Society built using LangChain and Hugging Face.
 Designed to support the God's Kingdom Society (GKS), the chatbot leverages a collection of GKS documents stored in the `data` folder for document retrieval and uses a Gradio interface for interactive deployment.
 The chatbot is deployed on Hugging Face Spaces.